-The International Academy of Massage, is a division of International Academy of Applied Health Inc., a regulated private career college under the Private Career Colleges Act, 2005
+The International Academy of Massage, is a division of International Academy of Applied Health Inc., Registered as a private career college under the Private Career Colleges Act, 2005

 Now is the time to take the first step towards your future career in a growing profession!

 Massage therapy in Ontario is a growing and dynamic profession.

 Ontario’s Massage Therapists are primarily self-employed health professionals, working in a variety of settings from Massage Therapy clinics and chiropractic offices, to private practice, rehabilitation centres, health spas, fitness clubs, long-term care facilities, community health clinics, and hospitals.

 Combining orthopedic and neurological testing, soft tissue manipulation (Swedish and other massage techniques), hydrotherapy, remedial exercise, and client education programs, they assess and treat a variety of musculoskeletal injuries and chronic conditions and contribute to maintaining the optimal health and wellness of their clients.